Skip to Content Top

 Or perhaps the home simply can’t be renovated in a way that will make it livable.
 Now, the settlement ought to include the costs associated with buying a new house—including some compensation for the inconvenience that usually comes with relocation.

-What is the Statute of Limitations for a Paralysis Claim in Virginia?
+Understanding the Statute of Limitations for Paralysis Claims in Virginia

 In Virginia, the statute of limitations for paralysis claims is typically two years from the date of the incident.
 However, exceptions may apply, and the timeframe can differ based on the case's specific details.